Dental Implant Candidates Massapequa Park • Long Island

 A patient must have a fully developed jaw before they are eligible to receive dental implants.
 Therefore, most people under 17 or 18 years of age are not candidates for the procedure.
 If your teen is struggling with tooth loss, they may be a candidate for dental implants in a few years.

-Can I Get Dental Implants if I Have Osteoporosis?
+Can I Get Dental Implants If I Have Osteoporosis?

 If you have been diagnosed with osteoporosis, be sure to include that in your medical history when you are filling out forms for our practice.
 Your condition will not necessarily bar you from receiving dental implants.
 There is even research to suggest that dental implants can protect women with osteoporosis from suffering bone death in the jaw due to bisphosphonate medications.